-During the five-year period from fiscal year 2002 through fiscal year 2006, total revenues and other sources increased by an average of 6.3 percent annually.
+During the five-year period from fiscal year 2003 through fiscal year 2007, total revenues and other sources increased by an average of 5.2 percent annually.
 Tax revenues during this same period increased by an annual average of 7.4 percent with a portion of the average annual growth rate attributable to various tax rate and base changes enacted over the same period.
 During the past several fiscal years, fees and license income and other financing sources such as transfers from other funds have continued to become a larger portion of income to the General Fund.
-Expenditures and other uses during the fiscal years 2002 through 2006 rose at an average annual rate of 4.9 percent.
-Comparison of expenditures by individual category in fiscal years 2002 through 2006 to prior fiscal years is not reliable due to a change to the definitions for these expenditure categories in fiscal year 2002.

-The fund balance at June 30, 2006 totaled \$2,969.5 million, an increase of \$100.4 million from the balance at June 30, 2005.
-The fiscal year 2006 year-end unreserved-undesignated portion of the fund balance was \$789.9 million, \$137.3 million below the amount recorded for fiscal year 2005 at years end.
+Expenditures and other uses during the fiscal years 2003 through 2007 rose at an average annual rate of 4.5 percent.
+Expenditures for public education during this period increased at an average annual rate of 5.0 percent; health and human services expenditures increased at an average annual rate of 4.8 percent; and capital outlays increased at an average annual rate of 9.3 percent.
+Commonwealth expenditures for direction and support services (state employees and government administration) increased at an average annual rate of only 1.1 percent during the fiscal years 2003 through 2007.
+The fund balance at June 30, 2007 totaled \$3,370.9 million, an increase of \$101.4 million from the balance at June 30, 2006.
+The fiscal year 2007 year-end unreserved-undesignated portion of the fund balance was \$368.7 million, \$421.2 million below the amount recorded for fiscal year 2006 at years end.

-Table 7 on the next page presents a summary of revenues and expenditures (GAAP basis for the General Fund, including the Budget Stabilization Reserve Fund that replaced the Tax Stabilization Reserve Fund) for the fiscal years 2002 through 2006.
+Table 7 on the next page presents a summary of revenues and expenditures (GAAP basis for the General Fund, including the Budget Stabilization Reserve Fund that replaced the Tax Stabilization Reserve Fund) for the fiscal years 2003 through 2007.

+Table 7

-Table 7 Results of Operations-General Fund GAAP Basis-Unaudited
+Results of Operations-General Fund

+GAAP Basis-Unaudited